JiangWZW/strokegen-user-docs/docs/en/Afterword.md

 </br>In my free time, I also like to create some 3D art.
 I even worked as a outsourced artist for a while.

 **All these traits have led me to create StrokeGen.**
-</br>It's a tool that expands the visions for artists, not a half-wit AI model trying to replace you.
+</br>**It's a tool that expands the visions for artists, not a half-wit AI model that steals from you and try to replace you.**

 Since my college days, I've been researching on real-time line art rendering, and **it has been 6 years till now**.
 </br>It was really a long journey, and I think this is the right time to share my work with the community.